vgandari/tok/README.md

 # tok will gather references from all the relevant YAML files, generate
 # a BIB file, and automatically remove duplicates.
 # You can cite these references from anywhere in the resulting TEX file.
-# Beause these sources can be cites from anywhere in the TEX file,
+# Beause these sources can be cited from anywhere in the TEX file,
 # it's possible to cite sources declared in a different YAML file.
 # Because it's hard to keep track of what other YAML files will
 # ultimately be included in the final document, it is recommended to
 # include the sources you're going to cite in the same YAML file where
 # you cite them.
-# Since tok removes duplicate entries, it'e better to err on the side of
+# Since tok removes duplicate entries, it's better to err on the side of
 # declaring too many sources in a single file and declaring duplicates
 # across many files than to attempt to keep track of which sources are
 # included in other files.